Program management and PPM/Portfolio management: challenges and best practices

 • Strategic objectives to which the program responds

-The roadmap is an excellent visual way to not only organize , but also effectively communicate your action plan within the organization.
-Knowledge is just as important as know-how.
+The roadmap is an excellent visual aid not only to organizebut also communicate your action plan within the organization.
+Know-how is just as important as know-how.

-The continuation of the implementation of program management will include:
+The rest of the program management implementation includes :

 • Planning